shrutisharma27/7targets-docs/docs/_docs/integrations/hubspot.md

 <a name="Enabling 7Targets from HubSpot Marketplace"/>
 #### [Setup Details for HubSpot and 7Targets ](#enabling-7Targets)
+**NOTE : HubSpot Admin level access is required to create a new user for Assistant in HubSpot.
+Org Admin access on 7Targets is required to sync the Assistant User from HubSpot.**
 If not already authorized yet then **Authorise** from HubSpot [Marketplace]( https://app.hubspot.com/ecosystem/6714307/marketplace/apps/sales/crm/7targets-ai-sales-assistant-208066 ) **OR** by clicking this link [authorise]( https://solution.7targets.com/hubspot-authorize).
 If you are already connected to Hubspot via some other Assistant in 7Targets then you are already authorised.
 You can still check it from **"Settings"->"CRM Details"**.
 Meaning of the status on the **CRM Details** page is explained below in the page.
 Once Authorisation is complete, follow below steps for further configuration.